 - Scheduled Exercise/Playtime

 If the discomfort of the athleisurewear is making exercise a chore, consider trying out some sensory-friendly workout clothing brands.
-Sometimes a new workout outfit is just the motivation needed to get back in the swing of things.
+Getting back in the swing of things can be motivated by a new workout outfit.

 Personal Fitness for People with Autism